New Hope–Lambertville Bridge: History

-Realignment

 For many years the New Hope–Lambertville Bridge carried U.S. Route 202 over the Delaware River.
 However, in 1971, U.S. Route 202 was realigned at Magill's Hill between the Rabbit Run Canal bridge and the Phillip's Mill community on the Pennsylvania side.
 The New Hope-Lambertville Toll Bridge currently carries Route 202, while the New Hope–Lambertville Toll Supported Bridge connects the re-designated Pennsylvania Route 179 with New Jersey Route 179.

-Improvement Project

 As part of its celebration of the 100th anniversary of the New Hope–Lambertville Bridge in 2004, the Delaware River Joint Toll Bridge Commission announced the completion of a major revitalization project that had begun in late 2003.
 The contract had been awarded to J.D.
 Eckman, Inc. for the amount of $6,249,207.50.
 Renovations included improving the pedestrian walkway with new flooring and lighting, fixing the bridge's sewer line, replacing steel members, and blast-cleaning and painting the bridge's structural steel.
 During construction, bridge traffic fell to 9,700.
 Beginning in January 2004, shuttle service was offered at no cost to travelers.
 The bridge reopened June 7, 2004, one week ahead of schedule, and was named "2004 Project of the Year" by the Delaware Valley Section of the American Society of Highway Engineers.
 The final cost of the project was $6,305,269.